randomcoww/homelab/README.md

 Deploy [OpenEBS](https://www.openebs.io/):

-Only Jiva is used (I don't have enough disks to dedicate for cStore).
+Only Jiva is used (I don't have enough disks to dedicate to cStor).
 This is the same as https://openebs.github.io/charts/openebs-operator-1.6.0.yaml with some unused components removed.

 ```
 cd reqourcesv2/manifests